B.A., Italian and Religious Studies, Gettysburg College, 2016

-Megan is from Blacksburg, Virginia and is a third-year graduate student in the Department of Romance Studies.
-She began to study Italian at Gettysburg College, and her year abroad in Ferrara, Italy bolstered her passion for Italian culture and literature.
-After receiving her M.A. from UNC-Chapel Hill in 2018, Megan spent a year in Parabiago, Italy (Milan) teaching English at an Italian technical high school.
-She received a Debbie Schenker Archival Fellowship in Summer 2019 to transcribe and research uncatalogued Italian manuscripts at Wilson Library, UNC’s archival library.
+Megan is from Blacksburg, Virginia and is a seventh-year graduate student in the Department of Romance Studies.
+She began studying Italian at Gettysburg College, and her year abroad in Ferrara, Italy bolstered her passion for Italian culture and literature.
+After receiving her M.A. in 2018, Megan spent a year in Parabiago, Italy (Milan) teaching English at an Italian high school.
+She received Debbie Schenker Archival Fellowships in Summer 2019 and Summer 2020 to transcribe and research uncatalogued Italian manuscripts at Wilson Library, UNC’s archival library.
+She received the Kyser Graduate Summer Award for Summer Research in Summer 2021 to research and write an article about subterranean landscapes in Orlando furioso (1532) by Ludovico Ariosto.
+She received a one-month Hanes Graduate Research Fellowship for the 2022-2023 academic year to conduct dissertation research at Wilson Library.
+In addition, Megan has previously presented research at the Carolina Conference for Romance Studies at UNC (2018, 2021) and at the Multidisciplinary Graduate Student Conference in Premodern Studies at The Newberry Library in Chicago (2022).